Aamer-Gituser/Bird-Detection/README.md

 This project implements a deep learning–based real-time bird detection system designed for agricultural field surveillance.
 It uses a two-stage pipeline where YOLOv8 performs fast object detection and a ResNet-50 classifier refines detections to remove false positives such as leaves, insects, shadows, and branches.

-The system supports image, video, and webcam inference and includes training, evaluation, inference, and deployment via a Flask web application.
+It provides a complete pipeline—from dataset preparation and model training to inference and deployment via a Flask web application.

 📚 Table of Contents

 📦 Dataset

 🧠 Model Architecture

 📁 Project Structure

 ⚙️ Installation

 🚀 Usage

 🌐 Web Application

 💾 Saved Models

 🛠 Features

 🧩 Dependencies

 🧪 Examples

 🐞 Troubleshooting

 ✍️ Author

 📜 License

 📦 Dataset

 The datasets used in this project are not included in the repository and are ignored using .gitignore to keep the repository lightweight.

-Dataset structure:
+Dataset Structure

-data

-yolo_dataset (YOLOv8 dataset with bird and no-bird classes)

-yolo_dataset-2 (additional YOLO dataset)
+data/
+├── yolo_dataset/        # YOLOv8 dataset (bird, no-bird)
+├── yolo_dataset-2/      # Additional YOLO dataset

-crop_dataset (cropped patches for ResNet-50 training)
+├── crop_dataset/        # Cropped patches for ResNet-50 training

-crop_dataset-2
+└── crop_dataset-2/

-Dataset description:
+Dataset Description

 YOLO datasets contain full images with bounding-box annotations

+Classes: bird, no-bird

 Crop datasets contain small image patches extracted from YOLO detections

 Crop datasets are used to train the ResNet-50 classifier

-Dataset preparation:
+Dataset Preparation

-Use classifier/prepare_crops.py to generate crop datasets

-Run this step whenever the YOLO dataset is updated
+Generate crops for classifier training using:

+python classifier/prepare_crops.py

-Note: Large datasets are intentionally excluded from GitHub.
+⚠️ Note: Large datasets are intentionally excluded from GitHub.

 🧠 Model Architecture

 This system combines fast object detection with classification-based refinement.

-YOLOv8 (Stage 1 – Detection):
+YOLOv8 (Stage 1 – Detection)

 Detects bird-like objects in images and video frames

-Produces bounding boxes with confidence scores
+Outputs bounding boxes with confidence scores

 Optimized for real-time performance

-ResNet-50 (Stage 2 – Refinement):
+ResNet-50 (Stage 2 – Refinement)

 Takes cropped YOLO detections as input